Wagner Moura: Elite Squad, TV, theater and music (2007–2012)

 With both works, he became one of the most popular actors in his country, immensely recognized by the public and critics as one of the great names of his generation of actors and chosen by Vogue Brazil as "Man of the Year" in 2007.

 In 2008, after the end of the telenovela, he returned to the theater after years without stepping on stage, with the play Hamlet by William Shakespeare - which in the words of the actor, was an old dream for being his favorite play since adolescence - in the role of protagonist and producer.
 The theatrical process was recorded by his wife, Sandra, and became a documentary.
 Hamlet was also a success with the public and acclaimed by the specialized press.

 He was in three more short films: Desejo, Ópera do Mallandro and Blackout, awarded at the Festival de Gramado; in the films Ó Paí, Ó, Saneamento Básico, A Máquina and Romance.
 In addition, he resumed the band he formed in 1992 with friends, Sua Mãe, performed on some TV programs and released a CD.

 In 2010, he came back as Nascimento, in the sequel to Elite Squad.
 Elite Squad: The Enemy Within repeated the success of the first version and for ten years held the highest-grossing title in the country's history.

 In 2012, he was the guest vocalist for the "MTV live tribute to Legião Urbana" held in São Paulo and broadcast live by MTV Brasil itself.
-Wagner Moura didn't hide his satisfaction, as he stated in several interviews that he was a big fan of the band.
+Moura did not hide his satisfaction, as he stated in several interviews that he was a big fan of the band.

-In 2011 he was honored at the Braskem Theater Award, and in 2013 at the Gramado Festival.
+In 2011, he was honored at the Braskem Theater Award, and in 2013 at the Gramado Festival.

-Also in 2013, he was elected Man of the Year by GQ Brazil in the cinema category.
+Also, in 2013, he was elected Man of the Year by GQ Brazil in the cinema category.